nklabs/matlib/README.md

 ~~~

 This is very convenient since it allows you to pass matrices through generic
-library modules such as FIFOs.
+library modules which typically accept bit vectors such as FIFOs.

 The elements of a matrix are ordered like this in such a bit-vector: